gate changes go into effect Nov. 16

 - The individual has engaged in acts or activities designed to overthrow the U.S. government by force.

-- The individual is identified in the Terorist Screening Database as known to be or suspected of being a terrorist or belonging to an organization with known links to terrorism or support of terrorist activity.
+- The individual is identified in the Terrorist Screening Database as known to be or suspected of being a terrorist or belonging to an organization with known links to terrorism or support of terrorist activity.

 Those individuals who are denied access will be given a denial access waiver packet to be completed and returned to the Visitor Control Center.
 The denial waiver committee will review the packet and determine suitability for access to the installation.